-City no. 7: Workum – The liveliest and largest museum of Friesland
+City #7: Workum – The coziest and largest museum in Friesland

-The port, trade and craft city of Workum is one of the youngest Friese Elfsteden [Frisian city ice skating route] cities, but given the many historic buildings in the elongated city centre, one would thing it is the oldest.
-It only received a city charter in 1399, while the nearby and much smaller Stavoren, also a port on the at that time Zuiderzee, already had been granted this in 1118.
+Port, trade and crafts town Workum is one of the youngest Frisian Eleven Cities, but given the dozens of historic buildings in its elongated core, you would think it is the oldest.
+It only received city rights in 1399, while nearby and much smaller Stavoren, also a port town on the Zuiderzee, had them as early as 1118.

-As well as two other Elfsteden cities, Hindeloopen and IJlst, Workum has never been a real stronghold.
-It has at no time been reinforced with ramparts and bastions, such as at the smallest Elfsteden city of Sloten.
-But Workum has however emerged as a city of significance associated with wealth, such as can be seen at the Merk, the central and most charming market square, It Súd and the Noard [the South and the North].
-Even one of the renowned slipways, the more than 300 year old shipyard, ‘De Hoop’, has been preserved.
-There are still wooden boats being built and restored and this close to a city harbour imbued with nautical heritage.
+Like two other Eleven Cities, Hindeloopen and IJlst, Workum has never been a real fortress.
+Fortifications in the form of ramparts and bastions, like the smallest Elfsteden town, Sloten, it has never known.
+But Workum did emerge as a town of significance with its accompanying wealth, seen on the Merk, the central and very cozy market square, It Súd and It Noard.
+Even one of the illustrious slipways, the more than 300-year-old shipyard “De Hoop,” has been preserved.
+Wooden ships are still being built and restored there, near a city harbor full of nautical heritage.

 Workum